home-assistant-libs/pychromecast/README.md

 This active input value is typically used to determine if the Chromecast is idle.
-PyChromecast is capable of ignoring the active input value when determining in the Chromecast is idle in the instance that the Chromecast is returning erroneous values.
+PyChromecast is capable of ignoring the active input value when determining if the Chromecast is idle in the instance that the Chromecast is returning erroneous values.
 To ignore this CEC detection data in PyChromecast, append a [Linux style wildcard](http://tldp.org/LDP/GNU-Linux-Tools-Summary/html/x11655.htm) formatted string to the IGNORE_CEC list in PyChromecast like in the example